SaengerItsWar/shavit-credits/README.md

 shavit-credits for the Bhoptimer from Shavitush

 You are Currently at the Zephyrus Version
+This version is also compatible with the [Fork of nuclear silo](https://github.com/nuclearsilo583/zephyrus-store-preview-new-syntax)

 # **Requitements**
 Needs the Sourcemod Compiler build 6449 or greater.